-The English Program, now with five-year accreditation with the Commission on English Language Program Accreditation (CEA), has four levels of instruction and focuses on developing students' language skills in academic reading, writing, listening, and speaking.
+The English Program, now with five-year accreditation with the Commission on English Language Program Accreditation (CEA), offers different levels of instruction and focuses on developing students' language skills in reading, writing, listening, and speaking.
 Appropriate technology is integrated with program activities to aid language skills development and to support autonomous learning.
-Students can spend from one 9-week term to a maximum of five 9-week terms (one calendar year) to complete the English Program.
+Students are expected to complete the program in one year.

-The English Program is comprised of three courses with four levels for each course.
+The English Program is comprised of three courses with different levels for each course.
 The courses are English Integrated Core, English Reading Workshop, and English Writing Workshop.
 Students may be placed in different levels for each course based on the pre-requisites for each course.
-By completing "Level 4" of each course with a 70% (C) grade, students complete the English Program.
+By completing the top level of each course with a 70% (C) grade, students complete the Foundation English Program.